ONLYOFFICE/Kubernetes-Docs/README.md

 ### 2 Access to Grafana via Ingress

-Note: It is assumed that step [#5.3.2.1](#5321-installing-the-kubernetes-nginx-ingress-controller) has already been completed.
+Note: It is assumed that step [#5.3.2.1](#5321-installing-f5-nginx-ingress-controller) has already been completed.

-If ONLYOFFICE Docs was installed with the parameter `grafana.ingress.enabled` (step [#5.2](#52-metrics-deployment-optional)) then access to Grafana will be at: `http://INGRESS-ADDRESS/grafana/`
+**Grafana Ingress Behavior Depends on Ingress Controller Type:**

+**F5 NGINX Ingress (`nginx-ingress`, recommended):** The Grafana Ingress resource is NOT created as a separate ingress.
+Instead, Grafana is accessed through the main ONLYOFFICE Docs ingress at the `/grafana/` path.
+This configuration uses annotations with the `nginx.org/` prefix from the main `ingress.annotations` parameter.
+The `grafana.ingress.annotations` parameter is not used in this case.

-If Ingres was installed using a secure connection (step [#5.3.2.3](#5323-expose-onlyoffice-docs-via-https)), then access to Grafana will be at: `https://your-domain-name/grafana/`
+For F5 NGINX Ingress users, access to Grafana will be at: `http(s)://your-domain-name/grafana/`

+- **Legacy Kubernetes NGINX Ingress (`ingress-nginx`, deprecated):** If you are still using the deprecated community `ingress-nginx` controller, you can create a separate Grafana Ingress resource by setting `grafana.ingress.enabled` to `true`.

 ### 3. View gathered metrics in Grafana